-The DO/EC electrode is easy to recognise because it has a screw-on cap and four stainless-steel EC sensor contacts on the side (see photograph in section 12).
+The DO/EC electrode is easy to recognise because it has a screw-on cap and four stainless-steel EC sensor contacts on the inside facing the wiper.
 Dissolved Oxygen (DO) is measured at the end of the electrode by the components behind the removable cap.
-Electrical Conductivity (EC) is measured on the side of the electrode by the four stainless steel contacts.
-The sleeve forms part of the EC cell.
-Temperature is also measured in this electrode.
+Electrical Conductivity (EC) is measured on the inside edge of the electrode by the four stainless steel contacts.
+The flat on the wiper forms part of the EC cell.